Strike-Modifications/Paleto-Bay-Police-Station-Exterior-Update/README.md

 By using [Service Name], you agree to the following terms:

-1. **Non-commercial Use:** You may not sell, trade, or exchange [Service Name] for money, goods, or other items of value.
+1. **Non-commercial Use:** You may not sell, trade, or exchange for money, goods, or other items of value.

-2. **No Modification:** You may not edit, modify, or alter [Service Name] without explicit permission from [Your Company/Entity Name].
+2. **No Modification:** You may not edit, modify, or alter without explicit permission from Strike Modifications.

-3. **Disclaimer of Liability:** [Your Company/Entity Name] is not responsible for any issues, damages, or disruptions caused by the use of [Service Name] in your server.
+3. **Disclaimer of Liability:** Strike Modifications is not responsible for any issues, damages, or disruptions caused by the use of [Service Name] in your server.
 By using [Service Name], you acknowledge and accept any associated risks.

-By continuing to use [Service Name], you affirm that you have read, understood, and agreed to these terms of service.
+By continuing to use this map, you affirm that you have read, understood, and agreed to these terms of service.

 ---